Day 1: Brooklyn

 Grand Central Station

 We booked a matinee showing of the Book of Mormon.
 The venue didn’t allow photos while the show was playing but we snapped a few befor it started.
 The show itself was quite funny, full of f and c bombs, highly blasphemous but great sound and production

 Day 4: Statues, Parks and Bridges

 Another day of wandering around the Big Smoke.
-Started with a trip on the Staten Island ferry past the Statue of Liberty – with armed coast guard escort.
-Jumped into the subway and headed for Central Park, which is a beautiful oasis amongst the concrete and noise of Manhattan.
+We started with a trip on the Staten Island ferry past the Statue of Liberty – with armed coast guard escort.
+Jumped into the subway and headed for Central Park, which is a beautiful oasis among the concrete and noise of Manhattan.

 Statue of Liberty / Staten Island Ferry